Backing Up TrueNAS

 To create a simple replication task with the TrueNAS replication wizard:

 Replication needs an existing periodic snapshot task** to run before the replication task runs or the replication task fails.
-You can define this before configuring the replication task or select the replication wizard Replicate Custom Snapshots option to have TrueNAS automatically create the task before running the replication task.
+You can define a periodic snapshot before manually configuring the replication task, or let the system create the snapshot task by selecting the replication wizard Replicate Custom Snapshots option.
+When using the wizard, TrueNAS automatically creates the periodic snapshot task and then runs the replication task.

-1. Create a periodic snapshot task using the or use the replication wizard Replicate Custom Snapshots replication option.
+1. Create a periodic snapshot task using the replication wizard Replicate Custom Snapshots replication option.
 If scheduling a task, TrueNAS creates the periodic snapshot task when it runs the replication task according to the scheduled time.

 2. Create the replication task.